Nebraska Inheritance Tax Laws

 Although Nebraska repealed its separate state estate tax in 2007, Nebraska is among only seven states that assess a separate inheritance tax on certain property owned by a Nebraska resident and real estate and tangible personal property located in Nebraska that is owned by a non-resident.

-Estate Taxes vs. Inheritance Taxes - What's the Difference?
+Estate Taxes vs. Inheritance Taxes

 - An estate tax is charged against the entire estate regardless of who the beneficiaries of the estate may be.